Minor Pentatonic: The 5 Patterns

 Do not let your fingers "fold", use the tips the whole time, and definitely NO barres at any point.
 Ever.

 • ALWAYS START AND END ON THE LOWEST ROOT NOTE

 This will help train your ears into hearing the sound of the scale, very important.
 So start on the lowest (in pitch) root note, play up as far as you can, then go back down as low as you can, and then back up to the root note.

 • LEARN THE PATTERNS (SHAPES) ONE AT A TIME

 It is very important that you learn all five of these patterns... eventually, but please learn to make music with them.
 Much much better to be able to use one scale shape and play a solo than play five up and down and not be able to do make music with any them :)

 A root note gives the scale its name.
 Look at any of the scales and arpeggios (and most chords) on this site and you will see an R on some notes.
 This is note that gives the scale its note name.

 Look at Pattern 1 below and notice that the R is on the 6th string (played with the Finger 1).
 Whatever note you put that one becomes the name of the scale.
-So place Finger 1 at the 3rd fret and you will play the G Major Scale (because the note on the 3rd fret of the 6th string is the note G).
-Place Finger 1 on the 8th fret and you will play the C Major Scale (because the note at the 8th fret of the 6th string is the note C).
+So place Finger 1 at the 3rd fret and you will play the G Minor Pentatonic Scale (because the note on the 3rd fret of the 6th string is the note G).
+Place Finger 1 on the 8th fret and you will play the C Minor Pentatonic Scale (because the note at the 8th fret of the 6th string is the note C).